Beginner’s Fitness Routine: Tips & Step-by-Step Instructions

 2. What is the significance of a Beginner’s Fitness Routine?

-A beginner’s fitness program is vital since it allows beginners to begin their fitness journey in a safe and effective manner.
+A beginner’s fitness program is vital since it allows beginners to begin their fitness journey safely and effectively.
 It prevents injuries, lays a stable basis for future growth, and establishes a habit of regular physical activity.

 3. How Should I Begin a Fitness Routine for Beginners?